 How to Submit a Manuscript

-To submit a full article, please send the manuscript to the managing editor (as docx and PDF file), including an additional anonymized copy (as docx), i.e. remove all information from the paper, the reference list, and the paper’s metadata that could identify you as the author (for more details, see our anonymization guidelines).
-Please make sure to organize a professional proofreading before submitting your manuscript to Entangled Religions.
+To submit the full article, please use the submission page on our website.
+Your submission should include the article text as a docx and PDF file.
+In addition, please include an additional anonymized copy (as docx), i.e., remove all information from the paper, the reference list, and the paper’s metadata that could identify you as the author (for more details, see our anonymization guidelines).
+Finally, if necessary, please make sure to organize professional proofreading before submitting your manuscript to Entangled Religions.

-Moreover, to guarantee a successfull pre-review process, please make sure to adhere to the journal's requirements regarding content and style (for more information, see the current call for papers).
+Moreover, to guarantee a successful pre-review process, please make sure to adhere to the journal's requirements regarding content and style (for more information, see the current call for papers and the About section).

-Manuscripts that do not follow these requirements will be sent back to the author(s).
+Manuscripts that do not follow these requirements will be returned to the author(s).